gogs/gogs/README.md

 - Command `daemon` is for auto-compile web applications when debug it locally.
 - Command `update` is for checking updates.
 - Command `remove` is for removing packages.
+- Command `search` is for searching packages.
+- Add feature "struct generator".